-it is trying to get organized.
+Do you feel more at peace when your house is organized?
+When life seems to be chaotic, getting organized is always good for my soul.
 I swear my whole life right now is picking up after people to just have them simply put it right back on the floor (my husband included).

 The “Before Unorganized Closet”